Solution Validation

 Kill or pivot if:

-🚩 Solution doesn't solve the problem
+Solution does not solve the problem.

 • Persistent feedback that it misses the mark